pan-webis-de/pan-code/clef24/generative-authorship-verification/README.md

 `--gpus=all` requires the [Nvidia Container Toolkit to be installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 The PPMd, Unmasking, and Text length baselines can be run without this parameter, since they don't require GPU inference.

 Some baselines (such as Binoculars or DetectGPT) require downloading certain models from Huggingface.
-Adding `-v ${HOME}/.cache/huggingface:/.cache/huggingface` to the `docker run` command mounts your local Huggingface cache directory to avoid downloading them into the container.
+Adding `-v ${HOME}/.cache/huggingface:/huggingface` to the `docker run` command mounts your local Huggingface cache directory (`$HF_HOME`) to avoid downloading them into the container.
 Make sure to add the `--user=$(id -u)` flag to avoid messing up your file permissions.

 ### Run With tira-run